 Worst-case scenario, she could key the station coordinates into the auto-pilot module and let the ship fly her back home, but nobody mentioned it.
 The rest of us suited up and made our way to the airlock, where Khay made sure our helmets and oxygen tanks were fitted properly.
 Last chance to turn back, I told myself while the airlock cycled, but I couldn’t bring myself to back out.
 The pressure gauge blinked green, and the shuttle hatch unlocked.

-The flight felt much longer than it probably was.
+The flight felt much longer than it was.
 The alien ship filled the silica panes of the windows as we hurtled towards it, and my head throbbed like the dark shape was growing inside my skull and not outside the shuttle.
 This close, the lights almost hurt to look at.
 Their pale blue glow bathed the inside of the shuttle in a sickly, wavering hue; I started feeling nauseous, but couldn’t tear my eyes away until Khay spoke.

 “Wow,” she said over comms, her voice tinny and scratchy with growing distance.
 “Look at that.”